DecentricCorp/Lightrail-API-Docs/use-cases/gift-card.md

 - Create a new gift card program if you have not set up one up already.
 - Create a new gift card under the program.
 - Retrieve the gift code corresponding to the new card from the Lightrail API.
-- Send the code to the customer, which is usually done via email or text message.
+- Send the code to the customer, usually via email or text message.

 ## Detailed Flow